The Fugs First Album: Background

+Critical reception

 In 1969, the album was referenced several times in an FBI file on the Doors, due to an employee at the Jefferson Standard Broadcasting Company suggesting to North Carolina senator Sam Ervin that he investigate the band after hearing copies of The Fugs First Album and Virgin Fugs, an excerpt labels the group as being "the filthiest and most vulgar thing the human mind could possibly conceive".
-The FBI received copies of Virgin Fugs as well as their debut and placed both of them under investigation whilst they considered prosecuting the Fugs for obscenity, the plans were later dropped as they were advised by Stephen B. Kaufman that it wasn't a "good vehicle for prosecution".
+The FBI received copies of Virgin Fugs as well as their debut and placed both of them under investigation whilst they considered prosecuting the Fugs for obscenity, the plans were later dropped as they were advised by Stephen B. Kaufman that it was not a "good vehicle for prosecution".